alex-shamray/blog/Java/tutorials-JUnit.md

 The Eclipse IDE also provides support for executing your tests interactively.

-To run a test, select the class which contains the tests, right-click on it and select <span class="guimenu">Run-as</span> &#8594; <span class="guisubmenu">JUnit Test</span>.
+To run a test, select the class which contains the tests, right-click on it and select <span class="guimenu">Run-as &#8594; <span class="guisubmenu">JUnit Test.
 This starts JUnit and executes all test methods in this class.

 Eclipse provides the **Alt**+**Shift**+**X,** **,T** shortcut to run the test in the selected class.
 If you position the cursor in the Java editor on one test method name, this shortcut runs only the selected test method.